E-Haroun/contactfinder/README.md

 # contactfinder
-contact finder via website list
+contact finder via list of website, using web scraping methods and Machine learning.